acode/cli/README.md

 	--force              Force command if not in root directory --write-over         Write over - overwrite the target directory contents

-	Retrieves and extracts StdLib package
+	Retrieves and extracts Standard Librarypackage

 hosts
 	Displays created hostname routes from source custom hostnames to target services you own